mdaley/charlatan/README.md

 ## Usage

+Firstly, install Mountebank following the [instructions](http://www.mbtest.org/docs/gettingStarted) and maybe read through a bit of the documentation to familiarise yourself with how it works.

 Simply wrap a test or tests with the macro `with-mb` to launch a mountebank instance with the imposters and stubs required for that particular situation.

-Here's a very imple example where the healthcheck resource of your service under test makes a call to the ping resource of a remote service:
+Here's a very simple example where the healthcheck resource of your service under test makes a call to the ping resource of a remote service:

 ```clojure
 (ns test-namespace